 Despite these successes, scholars know little about the effects of intergroup contact for groups engaged in a violent conflict.
 Cooperative intergroup contact has only recently been tested in the field with groups who have a recent history of violence (???; Lemmer and Wagner 2015), and never with communities who are perpetrating violence against each other.
 If one of the goals of cooperative contact is to mitigate violent conflict, interventions based on cooperative contact must be tested between groups in a violent conflict.

-Historical and ongoing violence poses the most difficult test for contact and could interfere with mechanisms through which contact improves relations.
+Historical and ongoing violence pose the most difficult test for contact and could interfere with mechanisms through which contact improves relations.
 Scholars theorize that contact improves relations mainly through providing information that dispels stereotypes, increasing empathy and perspective-taking, reducing anxiety about interacting with outgroup members, and making salient a superordinate identity that includes both groups (Broockman and Kalla 2016; Dovidio et al. 2017; Gaertner and Dovidio 2014; Page-Gould, Mendoza-Denton, and Tropp 2008; Pettigrew and Tropp 2008).
 These mechanisms assume that negative attitudes result from unfamiliarity, and that “familiarity breed[s] liking” (Pettigrew and Tropp 2006, 766).
 We posit that familiarity through cooperative contact allows groups to identify their latent shared interests.
 By obscuring shared interests and highlighting and reinforcing group differences, violent conflict could dull, prevent, or even reverse the predicted positive effects of contact.
 For these reasons, some scholars believe group reconciliation cannot begin until conflict is resolved (Bar-Tal 2000).

 Moreover, cooperative contact between some ingroup members and some outgroup members can only meaningfully improve group relations under two conditions.
 First, group members must generalize their positive attitudes to the outgroup as a whole, not just the outgroup members with whom the ingroup members interacted.
 Attitudes generalize when the outgroup members involved in contact are viewed as typical of the outgroup (Hewstone 1996).
 Second, effects of contact must diffuse to other ingroup members.
 Diffusion can occur through the knowledge that other ingroup members had positive contact with outgroup members (Wright et al. 1997) or through changing social norms about cross-group interaction (Christ et al. 2014; Paluck 2009).
 In contexts of historical or ongoing violence, any cross-group interaction may mark an outgroup member as atypical, and social norms may stay staunchly opposed to intergroup cooperation.

 Despite these reasons for caution, there are reasons to expect cooperative contact to improve intergroup relations even in contexts of ongoing violence.
 Contact should improve relations when there exists shared group interests.
 Even in contexts of group violence, it is often in each group’s shared interest to reach a peaceful compromise because fighting is costly (Fearon 1995).
 Cooperative contact to achieve a common goal provides groups with an example of cooperation towards a shared interest, and that experience can make groups imagine future interactions for shared benefit.
 Cooperative contact can also remove the psychological barriers to identifying shared interests, such as stereotypes and feelings of threat and anxiety.
-Lastly, cooperation in that benefits the group should generate group pressure to cooperate, thus creating cooperative social norms.
+Lastly, cooperation that benefits the group should generate group pressure to cooperate, thus creating cooperative social norms.